mnemnion/JLpeg.jl/README.md

 | `P(true)`, `P(false)`   | always succeed or always fail, respectively                 |

 In keeping with the spirit of LPeg, `P"string"` is equivalent to `P("string")`, and this is true for `S` and `R` as well.
-These basic operations are not self referential, and without further modification merely match the longest substring recognized by the pattern, but suffice to match all regulat languages.
+These basic operations are not recursive, and without further modification merely match the longest substring recognized by the pattern, but suffice to match all regulat languages.

 ## Matching